Who We Are

 Jillian Foley, MPPM

 Jillian has over a decade of research, evaluation, and strategic planning experience in market research, education, and social policy.
-Her expertise includes survey research and evaluation, data management, and data visualization.
+Her expertise includes survey research and evaluation, data management, and strategic planning.
 She is trained in intercultural communication and has content knowledge in social policy & justice, public systems, international education, and culturally responsive practices.
 Jillian has a history of helping nonprofits better utilize data to make decisions about long-term, sustainable solutions.
 She is passionate about social justice and using data to make informed policy and practice changes.
-Jillian works across the institute on multi-systems research, data analysis, policy work, and evaluation.
-As the co-lead of the Place Matters project, Jillian works on a variety of initiatives focused on creating opportunities for system-involved youth and families in their communities.
+Jillian collaborates across the institute on multi-systems research, data analysis, policy work, evaluation, and program development.
+As the Project Director of Place Matters, Jillian leads a variety of initiatives focused on creating opportunities for system-involved youth and families in their communities.
+In her free time, Jillian is usually chasing after kids, gardening, reading, and spending time in the sun.

 Sarah Goan, MPP

-Senior Research Associate and Data Innovation Project Director
+Senior Research Associate and Managing Director of CYF/JPP

-Sarah directs the Data Innovation Project (DIP), an initiative focused on building the evaluation and data capacity of Maine’s mission-driven institutions, and co-leads the Place Matters project.
+Sarah directs the Children Youth and Family/Justice Policy Program areas, and the Data Innovation Project (DIP), an initiative focused on building the evaluation and data capacity of Maine’s mission-driven institutions.
+She provides leadership, consulting, and strategic planning to the Place Matters project.
 Sarah has over twenty years of experience in conducting evaluation and applied research related to programs that enhance child and family well-being, with particular expertise in youth substance abuse prevention, mental health, positive youth development, and trauma-informed systems of care.
 She has provided facilitation and technical assistance to a number of organizations on developing logic models, identifying program metrics, developing continuous quality improvement processes, and conducting organizational assessments.

 Swathi Sivasubramanian

 Swathi’s background as a middle school science teacher has been the foundation of her deep commitment to supporting public-serving systems in creating genuine belonging and empowerment for all young people.
 Swathi supports young people in growing their leadership and advocacy skills and in building partnerships with adult allies to create pathways for young people to directly inform the systems meant to serve them.
-Currently, Swathi works as a Program Coordinator with the Opportunity Scholars initiative, the Youth Leadership Advisory Team, and the Young People’s Caucus.
+Currently, Swathi works as a the Program Manager for the Young People’s Caucus (YPC) and dee Clarke Justice Fellowship (dCJF) initiatives, and leads community engagement for other initiatives at the Institute.
+She also collaborates with partners to design curriculum and programs statewide.
 Outside of work, Swathi loves to hike, tell and hear stories, lounge with her cats, and sing.

 Becky Wurwarg